swagger-api/swagger.io-docs/integrations/open-source.md

 [swagger2markup-gradle-plugin](https://github.com/RobWin/swagger2markup-gradle-plugin) | A Swagger2Markup Gradle Plugin which converts a Swagger JSON or YAML file into AsciiDoc or Markdown documents which can be combined with hand-written documentation.
 The AsciiDoc documents can be converted into HTML5, PDF and EPUB.
 [swagger-maven-plugin](http://kongchen.github.io/swagger-maven-plugin/) | Support Swagger Spec 2.0, integrate with JAX-RS & Spring MVC project, and easily generate `swagger.json` & a static document during build phase.
 [swagger-codegen-gradle-plugin](https://github.com/thebignet/swagger-codegen-gradle-plugin) | A Gradle Plugin which wraps swagger-codegen.
+[swagger-request-validator](https://bitbucket.org/atlassian/swagger-request-validator) | A standalone library for validating request/response interactions against a Swagger / OpenAPI spec.
+Framework agnostic, with adapters for WireMock, Rest Assured and Pact.

 #### JavaScript